thahnen/parent-eclipse/README.md

 Parent POM for Maven to be used when developing Eclipse plug-ins / applications using Tycho.
-Plug-ins for [Bndtools](https://bndtools.org/index.html) are provided as well in order to create OSGi libraries.
+Plug-ins for [Bndtools](https://bndtools.org/index.html) are provided as well in order to create OSGi bundles.

 The artifact can be consumed inside your project Maven *pom.xml* like this: